The Parent Consultant Training Institute

-The Parent Consultant Training Institute (PCTI) is an intensive training program designed to provide military-connected and civilian parents and professionals with a solid foundation in special education laws, procedures, and related subjects.
+The Parent Consultant Training Institute (PCTI) is an intensive training program designed to provide all parents and professionals with a solid foundation in special education laws, procedures, and related subjects.
 Class size is limited, so register early!
 The training generally consists of 40-54 hours of instruction and includes topics such as:

 - Basic Rights in Special Education

 - IDEA and MGL c 71B legislative history

 - Special Education advocacy and implementation of the law

 - Writing Measurable IEP Goals

 - Effective Progress and Hot Topics

 - Families and Culture